dkulyk/nova-tabs/README.md

 ### Tabs Panel with Toolbar

-If you are only using a Tabs without another default Panel, you can set the third argument `showToolbar` to `true` like in Panel.
+If you are only using a Tabs without another default Panel, you can call `withToolbar` method like in Panel.

 ![image](https://user-images.githubusercontent.com/3426944/50448780-608efe00-0923-11e9-9d55-3dc3d8d896e1.png)